 Cookie Policy

-Extended information on the use of cookies.In force since 01/01/2019
+Extended information on the use of cookies.
+In force from 01/01/2023

-This cookie policy is provided for the site https://exlibris.store/ (Site).The document was drawn up taking into account the provisions of the European Regulation 679/2016 on the protection of personal data (GDPR), the Privacy Code (Legislative Decree.Legislative30 June 2003 no.196) and the Guidelines of the Privacy Guarantor (especially the Guidelines on the use of cookies issued on 10 July 2021).
+This cookie policy is provided for the site https://exlibris.store/ (Site).
+The document was drawn up taking into account what is indicated by the European Regulation 679/2016 regarding the protection of personal data (GDPR), by the Privacy Code (Legislative Decree 30 June 2003 n.
+196) and the Guidelines of the Privacy Guarantor (especially the Guidelines on the use of cookies issued on 10 July 2021).

-Data Controller: Morando Eliography by Morando Stefano, Via Garibaldi, 90/92, 27058 Voghera (PV) Italy
+Data Controller: Morando Stefano, Via Garibaldi, 90/92, 27058 Voghera (PV) Italy

-GENERAL INFORMATION
+GENERAL INFORMATIONS

-What are cookies and what are they for
+What are cookies and what are they for?

 Cookies are distinguished from each other:

-However, you can also enable/disable cookies through your browser options:
+In any case, you can also enable/disable cookies through your browser options:

 Internet Explorer